oprypin/crsfml/docs/tutorials/network/socket.md

 end
 ```

 The first argument is the address of the host to connect to.
-It is an [IpAddress]({{book.api}}/IpAddress.html), which can represent any valid address: a URL, an IP address, or a network host name.
+It is an [SF::IpAddress][], which can represent any valid address: a URL, an IP address, or a network host name.
 See its documentation for more details.

 The second argument is the port to connect to on the remote machine.
 The connection will succeed only if the server is accepting connections on that port.